SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Standing signs.
 - Added information tooltip for sign block items.
 - Road with bevel angle double or thick line.
+- Set the texture of bar part of ice hung sign to blue ice.

 Fixed following issues: